martin-beran/checked_ptr/README.md

 # checked_ptr
 Mostly lock-free shared pointers in C++, optimized for read-mostly usage.
 This is work in progress, currently in the stage of initial implementation.
-See also the [Wiki](https://github.com/martin-beran/checked_ptr/wiki).
+See also the [Wiki](https://github.com/martin-beran/checked_ptr/wiki), which includes also some [benchmarks](https://github.com/martin-beran/checked_ptr/wiki/Benchmarks).